MonkeyDa23/Horizon-Roleplay-1/supabase/functions/INSTRUCTIONS.md

 ### Secrets to Add

 You need to add the following three secrets.
-They will be used by all your functions.
+They will be used by all your functions. **The names must be an exact match.**

 | Secret Name                | How to Get the Value                                               |
 | -------------------------- | ------------------------------------------------------------------ |